 I think I might be a horrible mom.
 Why?
-Because I’m looking forward to my nest emptying this fall when my third son goes off to college.
+Because I’m looking forward to my empty nest this fall when my third son goes off to college.
 I know I’m supposed to be crying and depressed.
 My duties as “Mom-in-Chief,” problem-solver, clothes washer, chef (short order and gourmet) are winding down.
 Yet somehow, I’m not.

 I’m a little (okay a lot!) excited that the mommy guilt I’ve felt all of these years will magically be removed.